nbpep8/nbpep8/README.md

 # ```nbpep8```

-A package for PEP8 analysis in browser based Jupyter notebooks, such as Kaggle and Google Colabatory, that does not allow adding PEP8 analysis tools as add ons.
+A package for PEP8 analysis in browser based Jupyter notebooks, such as Kaggle and Google Colabatory, that do not allow adding 3rd Party PEP8 analysis tools as add ons.

 ## Prerequisites